eccentricdevotion/TARDIS/desktop-theme.md

    Energy you won’t be able to select that TARDIS type.
 3. If there are rooms in the way when trying to upgrade to a bigger TARDIS, you will need to manually jettison them first (you must be using ARS, manually growing rooms is not supported).
-4. Once a TARDIS type has been selected, the next GUI opens allowing you to select a wall block, click one...
+4. Once a TARDIS type has been selected, the next GUI opens allowing you to select a wall block, click one... or choose _Default Wall_ to use orange wool.
-5. Another GUI opens allowing you to select a floor block, click one...
+5. Another GUI opens allowing you to select a floor block, click one... or choose _Default Floor_ to use light gray wool.
 6. The TARDIS starts reconfiguring — you should be able to stay inside the TARDIS (if needed you will be teleported to a safe location).
 7. Watch in amazement as the TARDIS changes before your eyes.